diebraga/project2/README.md

 - Main Page "/" The page consists in an overview of iTenterprises, how it works with a contact form bellow for more info.

-- Users page "/forusers" The page consists sections in "Advantages of being a user of the plataform" with a get started.
+- Users page "/forusers" The page consists sections in "Advantages of being52 a user of the plataform" with a get started.

 - Companies page "/forcompanies" The page consists in sections "Advantages of being a company using the plataform"